 Maybe you can't get tickets to leave Tuesday night after teaching, but can you get tickets if you leave Wednesday morning?
 You may get a shorter trip backpacking China, if you leave a day later or come home a day earlier but it may be worth it.

-Remember — your vacation dates are set by the school and your ILP coordinator, so you won't be able to decide to go to Beijing in May instead of April, but you will be able to choose where you want to go on those vacations.
-Maybe tickets to Beijing are booked, so now is the perfect time to vacation in southern China, like Yangshou!
+Remember — your vacation dates are set by the school and your ILP coordinator, so you won't be able to decide to go to Beijing in May instead of April, but you will be able to choose where you want to go on those pre-established vacation dates.
+Maybe tickets to Beijing are booked, so now is the perfect time to vacation in southern China, like Yangshou.

 If you want more ideas of places ILP volunteers love to visit on vacation (and other helpful tips for travelers), come check out the ILP blog.
 But if you want to know more about teaching English abroad, come check out International Language Programs.
 We'll handle your round trip airfare, visa, housing and three meals a day while you're teaching English in China.